graebm/h2spy/README.md

 # h2spy
-Script for manually sending &amp; receiving HTTP/2 frames
+Script for manually sending HTTP/2 frames and seeing what comes back